kstonekuan/simple-chromium-ai/README.md

 - **Error Handling**: Graceful error handling with user-friendly messages
 - **TypeScript Support**: Full TypeScript definitions included
 - **Zero Dependencies**: No external dependencies required
+- **Generic Session Management**: Use `withSession` for any session-based operations with automatic cleanup

 ## Requirements

-- Chrome 127+ or Edge 127+ with AI features enabled
+- Chrome 138+ or Edge 138+ with AI features enabled
 - The browser must have the AI Language Model API available

 ### Enabling Chromium AI